 After all, we want to note, that Weibo algorithm can punish you for posting too aggressively.
 Be careful.
 Try to balance the promotion and soft pushes with good content.

 Now you have some nice Weibo tools for engagement.
-Like every social media platform, Sina Weibo has its own tips and tricks, and they’re far different from those in Western Social Media.
+Like every platform for social media marketing, Sina Weibo marketing has its own tips and tricks, and they’re far different from those in Western Social Media.
 But you need to master them if you want to be a pro in Chinese digital word.
 The tools we mentioned in this article will work for you, as they work for AICY Create and our customers.

 Just take your content and go to Chinese social media and Sina Weibo marketing.